ToonTalk/tfjs-website/source/tutorials/webcam-transfer-learning.md

 Here is where we construct our optimizer, define our loss function, and compile the model to prepare it to be trained.

-We're using the `Adam` optimizer here, which emperically worked well for this task.
+We're using the `Adam` optimizer here, which empirically worked well for this task.
 Our loss function, `categoricalCrossentropy`, will measure the error between the predicted probability distribution over our 4 classes and the true label (the one-hot encoding label).